-R:evolve Recycle is a unique project managed by LEAP, a charity that works to enhance the lives of older people across Scotland through volunteering, learning, socialising and befriending.
-R:evolve’s goal is to reduce clothing consumption, cutdown carbon emissions and decrease landfill waste by offering a range of services based on the stories, skills and experiences of older people which prolong the life of clothes.
+Our goal is to reduce clothing consumption, cutdown carbon emissions and decrease landfill waste by offering a range of services based on the stories, skills and experiences of local people to prolong the life of clothes.
 We do this by bringing back some good old-fashioned ideas like swapping, sharing, mending and making.
-We have four main aspects of our project, all of which are delivered by a mix of volunteers and staff.
+We have three main aspects of our project, all of which are delivered by a mix of volunteers and staff.

 From sewing, alterations and basic repairs to creative upcycling, there is something for everyone at R:evolve.
 We hope that if people can learn to repair or alter their clothing, they will be less likely to buy new.
 We also want to show people that the clothing we already have can be revolved into something new and that’s where our upcycling classes come in.
 Our workshops are delivered in our shops by volunteer R:evolve Learn Tutors.